10sec-project/10seconds/contrib/testgen/README.md

 ### TestGen ###

-Utilities to generate test vectors for the data-driven Biteducoin tests.
+Utilities to generate test vectors for the data-driven 10Seconds tests.

 To use inside a scripted-diff (or just execute directly):